[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 -- Click "play" arrow for YouTube stream of O BROTHER --

-CHOTANK TITLE: O Brother features Pickwick Lake Flooding in 1937
+CHOTANK TITLE: O Brother depicts Pickwick Lake flooding in 1937 as surge

 When the Coens shot O Brother in Mississippi, Sam Haskell,

-Read Haskell's new 2009 book about his mother and family
+Read Haskell's 2009 book about his mother and family

 and his William Morris career that ended in 2004.